“Rona was very welcoming and I felt very relaxed in her company”

 I love being part of the local community and try to support other local businesses as much as possible.
 If we don’t support them, they won’t survive.
-As a member of Wimborne Women in Business, I have discovered just how much “girl power” there is in our small town!

 I believe you need to lead by example and I try to look after my own health, without being obsessive.
 Like our Facebook page to see regular posts on staying healthy.

 I am married to Nick who teaches at Canford School and we have two children who keep us very busy and bring us great joy.
 We have a retired greyhound, Molly, who is very lazy but she is still a great reason to go out for a walk, whatever the weather.

 I enjoy running and compete in local events up to and including half marathons.
 To date, I have managed to resist all pressure to run the full 26.2 miles.
 Nowadays, I mostly run on the trails and love exploring the local countryside.